We may receive a commission on purchases made from links.

 Add the potato bag to the water

 Now, it's time to add the double-bagged potatoes to the water bath.
-Yep, it's like a real bath but for food.
-Pretty neat if you ask us!
 Use either a binder clip or a kitchen clip to attach the bag to the side of the cooking pot.
-You will also want to be sure that the water can circulate behind and around the cooking bag so be sure that there is enough room.
-This is important for the potatoes to cook properly.
+The water must be able to circulate behind and around the cooking bag, so be sure that there's enough room.

-Sous vide is about cooking at a certain temperature and Morey says that the circulator helps regulate the temperature.
+Sous viding is all about cooking at a specific temperature, which the circulator helps regulate.
 "If you didn't use a circulator, you'd need to attach a thermometer and constantly adjust the flame or heat of your stovetop to maintain the proper temperature," she shares.

 Sous vide the potatoes